Irreligion in Bangladesh

-Irreligion in Bangladesh is rare and uncommon publicly.
+Irreligion in Bangladesh is rare and uncommon.
 A Gallup survey conducted between 2014 and 2015 found that approximately less than 1% identified as convinced atheists in the poll.
 Bangladesh has 165.2 million people as of the 2022 census.

 Statistics

 In Bangladesh’s national census and social surveys, categories such as 'irreligious' or 'atheist' are typically omitted.
 According to a 2014–2015 survey conducted by Gallup, less than 1% of the population identified as "convinced atheists."
-However, data from WIN/Gallup International in 2015 indicated that approximately 5% of the populace claimed to be "not a religious person."
-While around 8 million people exist outside the fold of religious rituals, they do not explicitly declare themselves as atheists.

 History

 Established in Dhaka in 1926 under the leadership of thinkers such as Kazi Abdul Odud, Abul Hussain, Kazi Motahar Hossain, and Motaher Hussain Chowdhury, the Muslim Sahitya Samaj' (Muslim Literary Society) movement rallied behind the slogan: "Where knowledge is limited, the intellect is stifled, and liberation is impossible."
 In 1929, the publication of Abul Hussain’s essay Adesher Nigraha (The Oppression of Commands) provoked a furious reaction from Dhaka’s conservative Muslim society, forcing him to apologize and ultimately leave the city.

 The philosopher Ali Matubbar (1900–1985) authored books such as Satyer Sondhan (The Search for Truth, 1973), Srishtirahasya (The Mystery of Creation, 1977), and Anuman (Hypothesis, 1983), in which he presented arguments against religious myths and superstitions in language accessible to the common people.

 Following the political upheavals after 1975, "Bismillahir Rahmanir Rahim" was inserted into the constitution, and in 1988, Islam was enshrined as the "State Religion."

 In 2001, the engineer and writer Avijit Roy launched Mukto-Mona', the first and largest online platform in South Asia uniting Bengali atheists and rationalists.

 Between 2013 and 2018, militant groups such as Al-Qaeda in the Indian Subcontinent (AQIS) and Ansarullah Bangla Team (ABT) created hitlists and systematically assassinated bloggers, writers, publishers, and LGBT activists.
 These victims were hacked to death with machetes using the same modus operandi.

 In November 2024, a decision to recruit 5,166 music and physical education teachers for primary schools was revoked following claims by Islamist groups that music education is "anti-Islamic."